 At different points in his career, Burgess worked with other illustrators, including Fulvio Testa (on his books for children A Long Trip to Tea Time and The Land Where the Ice Cream Grows), and Joe Tilson (on Will and Testament).
 There have also been recent editions of A Clockwork Orange illustrated by artists Ben Jones and Dave McKean.

-A Vision of Battlements will be republished in a special edition by Manchester University Press (without Pagram’s illustrations) in July 2017, bringing it back into print for the first time in 50 years.
+A Vision of Battlements was republished in a special edition by Manchester University Press (without Pagram’s illustrations) in July 2017, bringing it back into print for the first time in 50 years.
 More details on this publication and other volumes in The Irwell Edition of the Works of Anthony Burgess can be found here.